natehalsey/ScrumBot/README.md

 ![scrumMaster](scrum_master_in_action.png)

-This bot creates an auto-resizing markdown table given your commands, it will definitely be limited in its ability.
-Mobile users won't be able to decipher what it posts, and if given too much input, it will overflow no matter what.
+This bot creates an auto-resizing markdown table given your commands, viewable either as an image or as a text markdown table!

-In the future, perhaps an image will be posted when !tasklist is called, thus allowing everyone to enjoy this overlord.
+If viewing as markdown, lines can overflow, and mobile users will be unable to view the markdown table reasonably.
+That is why I've also implemented a (flawed) image upload!

+Note: There may be some issues with viewing the image preview on light mode, and overall the image preview does not look very good.

 ## Bot Commands